frostbone25/Unity-Baked-Volumetrics/README.md

 ## Future Plans/Ideas

-- **GENERAL:** Look for ways to interpolate between samples to reduce noise.
 - **POST PROCESSING:** Use interleaved rendering.
 - **POST PROCESSING:** Use temporal filtering in-conjunction with animated noise to accumulate samples over multiple frames.
 - **POST PROCESSING:** Using a froxel solution to intersect multiple volumes in a scene, so we can raymarch only once rather than raymarch for each volume in the scene which would be dumb.
 This also allows the abillity to have multiple volumes in the scene in an efficent way for the post processing solution.